beringresearch/lab/README.md

 ## Comparing models

-Lab assumes that all Experiments associated with a Project log consistent perofmrnace metrics.
+Lab assumes that all Experiments associated with a Project log consistent performance metrics.
 We can quickly assess performance of each experiment by running:

 ```bash
 lab ls